Toxomerus

+Female Western Calligrapher on zinnia taking pollen and nectar.
+Insert shows entire visit at 3X speed.
+Some portions of main video shown at one-tenth speed.

+Female margined calligrapher fly consuming pollen from zinnia florets.
+A portion shown at one-tenth speed.

 Toxomerus is a very large genus of hoverflies.
 They are found in many parts of North and South America.

 Most larvae are predators on soft bodied insects, though a few species have been shown to feed on pollen.
 Adults feed on the pollen of a wide range of flowers.

 Morphology

 The majority of species are 6–9 mm in length.

 A common trait of species within the genus is their mimicry of stinging Hymenoptera to avoid predators.
 What distinguishes Toxomerus from other hoverflies is the posterior indentation of their eyes and unique abdominal patterns; the abdominal patterns are diagnostic at the species level within the genus.
 Eyes are large (taking up approximately 2/3 of head) and range from red to black in color.
 Males and females can be distinguished by the dorsal spacing of their eyes, with males having a narrow gap and females having more space showing their ocelli.